Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Methods

 \end{enumerate}

-For the small and base models, we extracted activations from the output of every transformer layer, while for the large models, we extracted activations from every odd layer (1, 3, 5,..., 19) and the last layer (20).
+For the small and base models, we extracted activations from the output of every transformer layer, while for the large models, we extracted activations from every odd layer (1, 3, 5,..., 19) and the last layer (20). \item \textbf{BEATs} \cite{chen2023beats} consists of a 12-layer Vision Transformer, pretrained with Audioset\cite{audioset} in a self-supervised way with the pretext task of masked audio modelling (MAM).
+A fraction (75\%) of the melspectrogram input patches are masked and the model is trained to predict discrete labels corresponding to the masked patches using the unmasked ones.
+In the first iteration, the discrete labels are generated with a random projection tokenizer as in \cite{chiu2022self}.
+For the second and third iterations, a tokenizer is trained to discretize the outputs of the previous BEATs iteration, and used to generate the discrete pretraining targets.

+We experimented with 4 checkpoints from this model: the final one for each of the 3 iterations \textbf{(BEATs it 1, 2 and 3)}, and \textbf{BEATs (FT)} where the checkpoint from the third iteration is finetuned with Audioset for acoustic event detection.
+In all cases, we extracted 13 sets of activations: the output of each of the 12 transformer layers and the input of the first transformer layer.
+All the activations have 768 dimensions.

+\item \textbf{Dasheng} \cite{dinkel2024dasheng} is a Masked Autoencoder transformer pretrained with a masked audio modeling task with 272K hours of audio from diverse domains.
+Instead of using discrete labels as targets, the mean squared error between the reconstructed melspectrogram and the unmasked one is used as a loss.

+We experimented with 4 checkpoints from this model: a base model, \textbf{Dasheng (B)}, with 86M parameters, 12 layers and 768-dimensional activations; a 0.6B parameters model, \textbf{Dasheng (XL)}, with 32 layers and 1024-dimensional activations, a 1.2B parameters model, \textbf{Dasheng (XXL)}, with 40 layers and 1536-dimensional activations; and \textbf{Dasheng (FT)}, a base model fine-tuned in Audioset for acoustic event detection.
+For the base models, we extracted embeddings from the output of every transformer layer, while for the 0.6B model we extracted from every 3 layers (1, 4, 7,..., 31) and the last layer (32), and for the 1.2B model we extracted from every 4 layers (1, 5, 9, 13,..., 37) and the last layer (40).

 \item \textbf{CochDNN} \cite{tuckute2023many} takes as input cochleagrams computed using a bank of 211 band-pass filters designed to approximate the response of the human ear.
 Envelope extraction is performed via a Hilbert transform, followed by a compression stage simulating that of the basilar membrane.
 The resulting envelopes are then low-pass filtered and downsampled to 200 Hz.
-Two convolutional architectures, termed CochCNN9 and CochResNet50, were trained on a dataset in which each example consisted of a spoken word embedded in background noise sampled from AudioSet.
-This setup enabled training on three tasks using the same data: word recognition, speaker identification, and acoustic event detection (based on the background noise).
-In addition, the authors trained models jointly on the three tasks in a multitask setting.
+Two convolutional architectures, one with 9 layers (\textbf{CNN9}), and one based in ResNet50 \textbf{CRN50}, were trained on a dataset in which each example consisted of a spoken word embedded in background noise sampled from AudioSet.
+This setup enabled training on three tasks using the same data: word recognition (\textbf{Word}), speaker identification (\textbf{Spk}), and acoustic event detection based on the background noise (\textbf{AS}).
+In addition, the authors trained models jointly on the three tasks in a multitask setting (\textbf{MT}).
 Combining the two architectures with the four objectives resulted in a total of 8 models.